September 4: Today in Royal History

 Full name: Pauline Therese Luise

 In 1820, Pauline became the third wife of her first cousin King Wilhelm I of Württemberg.
 The couple had three children including Wilhelm I’s successor.
 The couple seemed happy at first, but within a few years, Wilhelm had returned to his mistresses and the marriage became very strained.
-While not getting the respect she deserved from her husband, Pauline did receive much respect from the people of Württemberg, both for her devotion to helping the poor, and the fact that she had provided an heir to the throne.
+While not getting the respect she deserved from her husband, Pauline did receive much respect from the people of Württemberg, both for her devotion to helping the poor and because she had provided an heir to the throne.

 Unofficial Royalty: Pauline of Württemberg, Queen of Württemberg